haiwen/seafile-admin-docs/manual/extension/only_office.md

 docker-compose up -d
 ```

+!!! success
     After the installation process is finished, visit this page to make sure you have deployed OnlyOffice successfully: `http{s}://{your Seafile server's domain or IP}:6233/welcome`, you will get **Document Server is running** info at this page.

 ## FAQ